 Maintain the confidentiality of the City trade secrets and private or confidential information.
 Trade secrets may include information regarding the development of systems, processes, products, know-how and technology.
 Do not post internal reports, policies, procedures or other internal business-related confidential communications.
-Social media posting of this type of information is violation of the Code of Ethics and Florida Statute
+Social media posting of this type of information is may be a direct violation of the Code of Ethics and Florida Statute